jftung/BealeGCC-HW/README.md

-# PhobGCC-HW
+# BealeGCC-HW
-Seperate repository for the hardware used in the PhobGCC
+Seperate repository for the hardware used in the BealeGCC